Are you looking to file a USAA car accident claim? Read this before you do anything else!

 Adjusters try to gain your trust in multiple ways.
 First, they will simply tell you that you don’t need to call a lawyer because they are here to help you.
 They’ll make you believe that the claims process is not an adversarial one, so why would you need an attorney?
 This is because it’s easier to get unrepresented claimants to accept lowball offers.

 Then, adjusters will try to get you to make a recorded statement.
 You are not obligated to provide a recorded statement.
 While it is okay to give adjusters your basic contact information, it’s always risky to discuss your accident or injuries with them without the assistance of an attorney.
 They aren’t really interested in hearing your side of the story.
 Instead, they are listening for anything you say that might help them lower or deny your claim!

 Consider the following scenario:

-- You agree to make a recorded statement, and you tell them what you remember about the crash.
+- An adjuster gives you a call, you agree to make a recorded statement, and you tell them what you remember about the crash.

 - The adjuster casually asks when you realized a crash was about to happen.

 - You say, “I looked down at my GPS for a second and the car just came out of nowhere.”

 - The adjuster then alleges in USAA’s data entry system that you were distracted and, therefore, partly to blame.
 They claim their insured was only partially liable, so you should only receive a percentage of compensation for your losses.

 Finding reasons to challenge the policyholder’s liability is a very common way to reduce a settlement offer.